On regularized Shannon sampling formulas with localized sampling: sinh-type regularized Shannon sampling formula

 and therefore we obtain

-Additionally using \eqref{eq:E1} and \eqref{eq:eta} as well as $\mathrm{arcsin}\,w_0 \in \big(0,\, \frac{\pi}{2}\big)$ this yields}
+Additionally using \eqref{eq:E1} and \eqref{eq:eta} as well as $\mathrm{arcsin}\,w_0 \in \big(0,\, \frac{\pi}{2}\big)$ this yields

-{ What remains is the choice of the parameter \mbox{$s > 0$} such that \mbox{$w_1(\delta)\leq 1$} is fulfilled.
-In order to obtain the optimal error bound, the second integral in \eqref{eq:eta(v)_case1} should be as large as possible, which means $w_1(v)$ should be as large as possible for all \mbox{$v \in [-\delta,\, \delta]$} and therefore $w_1(\delta) = 1$.
-Rearranging this in terms of $s$ we see immediately that the optimal choice is
+What remains is the choice of the optimal parameter \mbox{$s > 0$}, where we have to fulfill \mbox{$w_1(\delta) \leq 1$.} To obtain the smallest possible error bound we are looking for an $s>0$ that minimizes the error term $\max_{v\in [-\delta,\,\delta]} |\eta(v)|$.
+By \eqref{eq:eta(v)_case1} and \eqref{eq:const} we maximize the second integral in \eqref{eq:eta(v)_case1}.
+Since the integrand of \eqref{eq:eta(v)_case1} is positive, the integration limit $w_1(v)$ should be as large as possible for all \mbox{$v \in [-\delta,\, \delta]$} and therefore $w_1(\delta) = 1$.
+Rearranging this by \eqref{eq:w1(v)} in terms of~$s$ we see immediately that

 and hence